AshleyScirra/babel-plugin-minify-mangle-properties/README.md

 new C().A();
 ```

 Referencing external libraries which the mangler doesn't see can cause errors if the library names are mangled (e.g. `mylibrary.apiCall()` turning in to `mylibrary.A()`.
 To avoid mangling those names, you can pass a list of names to not mangle in the `reservedNames` plugin option.
 Alternatively computed or string syntax property accesses are never mangled, e.g. using `mylibrary["apiCall"]()` will not mangle `"apiCall"` and continue to work.
+(This is the same as how Google Closure Compiler handles external calls.)

 To avoid mangling DOM API calls used in a browser enviornment (e.g. `setAttribute`), this repo includes `domprops.json` based on the list from UglifyJS that you can pass to `reservedNames`.